yh-Hanniel/DGraFormer/Readme.md

 # DGraFormer

-This is the code for the paper:
+This is the code for paper:
 > DGraFormer: Dynamic Graph Learning Guided Multi-Scale Transformer for Multivariate Time Series Forecasting

 ## Introduction